Kong/docs.konghq.com/app/enterprise/2.3.x/deployment/upgrades/migrations.md

 ---
-title: Migrating Kong Enterprise from 2.1.x to 2.2.x
+title: Migrating Kong Gateway from 2.2.x to 2.3.x
 toc: true
 ---